 How to buy Just Eat shares

-In this article, we extensively cover Just Eat, exploring its recent market performance, investment prospects and whether or not you should buy shares.
+In this article, we extensively cover Just Eat, exploring its recent market performance, investment prospects and whether you want to own shares in the company.

 If you are ready to invest already, click one of the below link to be redirected to a reliable stock broker.
 We have taken our time testing the below options to make sure they perform to a high and consistent level.
 For more on Just Eat, scroll down this page.

-How to buy Just Eat shares, a step-by-step guide
+How to buy Just Eat stock, a step-by-step guide

 - Create an account.
 Once you’ve selected your broker, simply go to their website and create an account.
 The steps required for this will vary from platform to platform, but generally you can expect to have to provide your name, email address, phone number, and some form of photo identification.